HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-body-weight-intro.md

 		<tbody>
 			<tr>
 			  <td><a href="ValueSet-weightMeasurementDeviceVS.html">Weight Measurement Device value set</a></td>
-			  <td>This value set contains concepts used to result the type of instrument used to measure a body weight, referencing the LOINC term "XXX" (need LOINC).</td>
+			  <td>This value set contains concepts used to result the type of instrument used to measure a body weight, referencing the LOINC term 8356-8 Type of Weighing device.</td>
 			</tr>
 			<tr>
 			  <td><a href="ValueSet-AssociatedSituationVS.html">Associated Situation value set</a></td>